rossng/rossng.github.io/_drafts/2018-08-10-thesis-free-trade.markdown

 First, it cannot trigger execution of a contract autonomously.
 That means that contracts cannot perform an action in response to some event.
 A user must trigger them, at which point the contract can verify that the event has occurred and execute.

 Second, there is no widely accepted mechanism for debt enforcement.
-My prototype implementation simply uses a signed integer balance, not an ERC-20 token
+My prototype implementation simply uses a signed integer balance, not an ERC-20/223 token or ETH itself, but a real world financial market needs debt to function.

+The current compiler is not optimising enough for real-world use.
+In particular, the need to store and test the entire history of observable values is very inefficient and will quickly hit the transaction gas limit.

-I hope someone finds this useful!
-Head over and read the full thesis at [ResearchGate ](https://www.researchgate.net/publication/326693413_Free_Trade_Composable_Smart_Contracts)or [Internet Archive](https://archive.org/details/free-trade-composable-smart-contracts).
+If you want to know more, I would of course highly recommend reading the full thesis at [ResearchGate ](https://www.researchgate.net/publication/326693413_Free_Trade_Composable_Smart_Contracts)or [Internet Archive](https://archive.org/details/free-trade-composable-smart-contracts) 😉.
 [Get in touch](http://www.rossng.eu/about/) or create a GitHub issue if you have any questions.